-CILASiM is a 501(c)(3) nonprofit organization, which is being ably and enthusiastically led by a board of directors that consists of dedicated members of the southwestern Virginia community.
+CILASiM is a 501(c)(3) nonprofit organization, which is being enthusiastically led by a board of directors that consists of very qualified and highly capable individuals from around the country.

-Consequently, as an emerging nonprofit organization, we depend on the generous support of like-minded individuals just like you.
-Although we’re trying to obtain funding from state and national arts agencies, large corporations, and other similar entities, we need to particularly rely on our music-loving friends and neighbors here in southwest Virginia.
+Consequently, as a growing nonprofit organization, we depend on the generous support of like-minded individuals just like you.
+Although we’re seeking funding from state and national arts agencies, large corporations, and other similar entities, we need to particularly rely on our music-loving friends and neighbors here in southwest Virginia.
 With this in mind, we created a donations link by which you can help us achieve our goals.
 If you’re able, we’d ask you to please consider investing in our bridge.
 There’s so much more connecting to do.